JesseCoretta/go-antlraci/README.md

 At NO POINT is any portion of the **AUTO-GENERATED** ANTLR4 codebase edited for any reason whatsoever.

+## Status of this repository

+This repository is under heavy development and may not yet be suitable for mission-critical use.
+Certain error handlers should be added prior to any production release.

 ## Purpose of this repository

 As there are some negative views in the community regarding the quality and efficiency of the Go code that ANTLR4 generates at this time, this `antlraci` package was created to keep cyclomatic penalties wholly separate from the as-of-yet unrelease `go-aci` package, as opposed to direct integration or even through `internal` import.